Eastern Promenade

 The Eastern Promenade (Eastern Prom) is a historic promenade, 68.2 acre public park and recreation area in Portland, Maine.
 Construction of the Promenade began in 1836 and continued periodically until 1934.
 The 1.5 mi park was designed by the Olmsted Brothers design firm and experienced its greatest expansion from the 1880s to the 1910s.
 The Promenade rings around the Munjoy Hill neighborhood and occupies the farthest eastern portion of Portland's peninsula.
 The Promenade is home to many historical sites, including a mass grave and the mast of USS Portland.

 The promenade was regenerated by Charles R. Goodell in 1878.

 Recreation

 The Eastern Promenade includes a number of recreational facilities, including a paved trail 2.1 mi in length, the East End Beach, and sports facilities including baseball fields, basketball courts and tennis courts.
 The Eastern Prom Trail is popular with bicyclists.
-The Maine Narrow Gauge Railroad Museum is also located on the Eastern Promenade.
-The railway is a popular tourist attraction in the area and transported 30,000 people across the Promenade in 2009–2010.
-As of September 2010, the railway was considering moving due to financial concerns.

 Fort Allen Park

 Fort Allen Park is a 9.33 acre public park on the Eastern Promenade.
 It is the site of Fort Allen, which was active in the Revolutionary War and War of 1812; only a few earthworks remain.
 The park is home to an American Civil War monument in the form of a granite bench dedicated in 1929.
 It honors the Union Army.
 Fort Allen Park is also the home of the mast of USS Portland, a heavy cruiser commissioned by the United States Navy in 1933.
 Portland was the only United States ship to participate in all four Pacific aircraft carrier battles of 1942: Coral Sea in May, Midway in June, Eastern Solomons in August, and Santa Cruz Islands in October.
 Portland was then damaged during the Naval Battle of Guadalcanal in November.